SteveMarshall/stevemarshall.github.io/cv/index.md

 Summary
 -------

-Passionate software developer with experience designing, building, and shipping large-scale internationalised applications and websites.
+Software developer with experience designing, building, and shipping large-scale internationalised applications and websites.

 Particularly enthused by the web and new technologies, especially how the web extends into our everyday lives, and is a